 PHYS 4990 Independent Study in Physics/1-12 sem. hrs.
-The student selects and independently carries out library and/or empirical research.
+The student selects, and carries out independently, library and/or empirical research.
 Faculty supervision is provided on an individual basis.
-Prerequisite: to be determined by the faculty and department director.
+Prerequisite: to be determined by the faculty and division director.